espruino/EspruinoHub/README.md

 * On non-Raspberry Pi devices, Mosquitto (the MQTT server) may default to not allowing anonymous (un-authenticated) connections to MQTT.
 To fix this edit `/etc/mosquitto/conf.d/local.conf` and set `allow_anonymous` to `true`.
 * By default the HTTP server in EspruinoHub is enabled, however it can be disabled by setting `http_port` to `0` in `config.json`
 * The HTTP Proxy service is disabled by default and needs some configuration - see **HTTP Proxy** below
+* You used to need a local copy of the Espruino Web IDE, however now EspruinoHub just serves up an IFRAME which points to the online IDE, ensuring it is always up to date.

 Usage